terohuttunen/scars/README.md

 # SCARS
 SCARS is a Real-Time Operating System (RTOS) designed for hard real-time applications, inspired by the Ada Ravenscar profile.
-It is a traditional style RTOS with fixed priority preemptive scheduling, not an async executor. **It is still a work-in-progress, and is not recommended for production systems.** Currently only RISC-V without FPU, and pthreads based simulator are implemented.
-ARM and FPU support are planned.
+It is a traditional style RTOS with fixed priority preemptive scheduling, and built-in async executor. **It is still a work-in-progress, and is not recommended for production systems.** Currently only RISC-V and ARM Cortex-M without FPU, as well as pthreads based simulator are implemented.
+FPU support is planned.

   - It implements the immediate priority ceiling protocol, and provides an unified priority model for threads and interrupts, which allows developers to use the same